brurenno/bru.renno/README.md

 - 👀 I’m interested in Data Science, Data Analysis, Business Intelligence, Python, SQL, IoT, KPIs
 - 🌱 I’m currently learning SQL and Python
 - 💞️ I’m looking to collaborate on VBA Projects, SQL and Python
-- 📫 How to reach me bffrenno@gmail.com
+- 📫 Contact me at: bffrenno@gmail.com

 <!---
 brunaffrenno/brunaffrenno is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.